MEET OUR SPIRITUAL DIRECTORS

 In my early 30’s and in a season of immense change and mounting grief, God gifted me with an experience that I had always longed for; someone to really, truly listen to me.
 Formally, this experience was named Spiritual Direction, where two come together to listen for God’s voice and presence.
 Informally, it was a place deep within me where I knew I had come home and could honestly be myself, just as I was.
 My self-disclosure was met with interest, compassion, grace, gentleness, kindness, and a sacred reverence that I had never known before.
 I was not a problem which needed to be fixed but someone who needed to experience God’s unconditional love.
 I still recall hearing myself say in that first conversation, “This is love, and I don’t know how to love like this.”
 Having a safe place to talk about my inner life, which included God, changed me and the trajectory of my life.
 I became more honest with myself and others.
 I became aware of what I really felt, and gained courage to talk about these things with Jesus in my prayer.
 I found my voice.
 I learned how to place myself in God’s story revealed in the Scripture, and I learned to hear the voice of God – the tone of voice as much as the words.
 Shame eventually had less power.
 I discovered real peace, contentment, freedom, and hope.
 Less afraid to be alone, I began to welcome solitude and silence.
 I became motivated more by love and less by fear, and over time I came to truly know myself as the Beloved.
 Prayer, even if it seems empty and dry at times, has become a delight and as natural as my breath.
 From this anchored place in God, I gained clarity about what I value and how God and I partner together in renewing this world.

 My education began with a Bachelor of Commerce degree from the University of Manitoba and then I was employed as a senior divisional manager of a furniture manufacturing company for 10 years.
 During a 15-year Spiritual Direction apprenticeship with Rev. Jean Leih, the Founder of Restoration Ministries, I completed my Master’s Degree in Spiritual Formation and Leadership from Spring Arbor University in 2012.
 I was licensed for Pastoral Ministry in 2013.
 I completed my Supervision training with Together in the Mystery in 2018.
-In 2019, I will complete a 9 month internship in Clinical Pastoral Education where I have had the graced experience of learning to companion the dying and those who love them.
+In 2019, I completed a 9 month internship in Clinical Pastoral Education where I have had the graced experience of learning to companion the suffering and the dying and those who love them.